Rapid fluid inclusion data

 CO2 fluid inclusion which was trapped from a dominantly

 Inclusions are formed by two entirely different processes which results in disproportionate trapping of heterogeneous fluids.
 For homogeneous fluid trapping, fluid inclusions are the result of random crystal defects during the deposition of quartz.
 These defects grow into crystal cavities which seal over into fluid inclusions containing some of the homogeneous fluid.
 But fluid inclusions also form when foreign items, such as a heterogeneous gas bubble, force the quartz to deposit around them by interference with normal crystal growth.
 Conditions which favor the formation of inclusions by one of these mechanisms may simultaneously suppress inclusion formation by the other mechanism, which results in extreme disproportional trapping of the heterogeneous fluid phases.
 This can be mistaken for deposition from a single phase fluid as there may be almost no evidence of inclusions from the other phase.
 Quartz veins growing from slowly moving fluids will facilitate the attachment of bubbles and at low silica deposition rates, will also result in very few crystal defects.
 The resulting FIA will be dominated by the subordinate inhomogeneous gas phase with very few or no inclusions of the dominant aqueous phase from which the quartz is actually depositing.
 High flow rates and turbulence would have the opposite effect as bubbles are swept away and crystal defects become common.
 The resulting inclusion assemblage will consist of only the aqueous phase (in crystal defect type inclusions) with few or no inclusions of the inhomogeneous gas phase.
 To trap a gas bubble within a liquid the bubble must remain in place for some time.
 Small, fluid inclusion sized bubbles have very low buoyancy and can remain in place long enough to become fluid inclusions.
 The presence of natural surfactants may also facilitate bubble stabilization on the growing quartz surfaces, enhancing the trapping of gas bubbles.
 The resulting disproportionate trapping can easily be so extreme that only one of the phases of a heterogeneous system may be observed in the resulting FIA (Burlinson, 2013).
 Schmidt Mumm et. al. (1997) failed to understand this disproportionate trapping and actually assumed that failure to trap both phases proved that the fluid was homogeneous and therefore water was absent.
 This is the critical error in their work as absence of one of the fluid phases in a FIA (in this case, the aqueous inclusions) cannot be used to prove the absence of a second phase in the parent fluid.
-This lack of aqueous fluid trapping was the only evidence that Schmidt Mumm et. al. (1997) offered against heterogeneous trapping and is incorrect.
+This lack of aqueous fluid trapping was the only evidence that Schmidt Mumm et. al. (1997) offered against heterogeneous trapping and is inconclusive.
 Other authors have also wrongly interpreted the absence of one of the unmixed fluid phases in FIAs as evidence against heterogeneous trapping.

 Many workers become entangled trying to explain the formation of